 Bring a large pot of water to boil with a large, hefty pinch of salt.
 Cook the spaghetti according to instruction.

 Meanwhile, in the same skillet, add a little bit more oil and start browning the pork.
 Add onion, garlic, salt and black pepper, and saute until the onion is translucent.
 Add tomato paste, gochujang paste and flour, and cook for another couple of minutes, then add the milk.
 Cook until the milk starts to simmer and thicken slightly.
-Stir in the cheddar cheese and parmigiano cheese until melted.
+Stir in the mushrooms, cheddar cheese and parmigiano cheese until melted.
 Add the spaghetti to the skillet, and enough pasta-cooking water to loosen the sauce slightly.
 Toss and cook for another minute, adding more water if needed.

 Serve with more grated parmigiano cheese on top.